-Coverage: The intervention had high levels of coverage.
+The intervention had high levels of coverage.
 According to monitoring sheets, almost all households identified as eligible for the intervention received it.
-Of a total of 1806 eligible households, WVI were not able to visit only 5 households for the first household meeting and only 10 for the second one, 11 for the third and fourth one.
-The main reasons for not covering households included (a) the non-availability of the household at the time of the meetings and (b) that the household toilet was demolished/not functional at the time of the household meeting.
+Of a total of 1,806 eligible households, WVI was not able to visit only 5 households for the first household visit, 10 for the second one, and 11 each for the third and fourth ones.
+The main reasons for not covering households included: (1) the non-availability of the household at the time of the meetings; and (2) the household toilet being demolished or not functional at the time of the household visit.
 Two community meetings were conducted, with an average of 44 participants per meeting.

+Dose and exposure

-Dose and exposure: The dose and exposure of the intervention varied by facilitator and local volunteer.
-The implementation guidelines do not prescribe the duration for the household or community meetings, leaving it up to facilitator discretion.
+The dose and exposure of the intervention varied by facilitator and local volunteer.
+The implementation guidelines do not prescribe the duration for the household or community meetings, leaving it up to the facilitators' discretion.

-The duration of the household meetings observed varied from 10 to 30 minutes each.
+The duration of the household visits observed varied from 10 to 30 minutes each.
 Facilitators reported spending considerable time with households during the first meeting.
 For subsequent meetings, they made an informed decision about the level of reinforcement required per household.
 According to facilitators, repeating information to household members who had high levels of awareness or recall rates could lead them to have negative attitudes towards the intervention.
 As dose varied, so did levels of volunteer engagement across villages.
-Local volunteers were immensely helpful at mobilizing the community and organizing community meetings.
+Local volunteers were immensely helpful at mobilising the community and organising community meetings.
 However, without an articulated strategy for volunteer engagement, such an arrangement substantially increased households' exposure to the intervention in areas with active volunteers.